RESURRECTION LOGO FOR FEATHER OF CONFIDENCE INC 2020. UNIQUE DESIGN BY FEATHER OF CONFIDENCE INC 2020 to 2022

 Then after thoroughly boring the crap out them, they leave.

-6. BIONIC MAN: Astronaut Steve Austin is famous for his speed and his red track suit.
-I found a black and white image, colonized, added a motion effect, put in a green grid which is commonly associated with the diagrams of his bionics and the EKG image as well.
-Thanks to HOMELAND SECURITY.
+77. BIONIC MAN: Astronaut Steve Austin is famous for his speed and his red track suit.
+I found a black and white image, colourized, added a motion effect, put in a green grid which is commonly associated with the diagrams of his bionics and the EKG image as well.
+Thanks to HOMELAND SECURITY for supplying their logo.
+This is the only logo that appears in my creative that I did not recreate or design from scratch.

 AS THE WORLD TURNS